Skip To Main Content

 There is nothing more inspiring to young learners than being mentored by the older students they look up to.
 Our youngest students travel the world in their classrooms with their Middle School “apprentice teachers” through the Kindergarten Global Explorers program.
 Middle schoolers apply the skills and knowledge they’ve gained through the relationships they’ve built with their own mentors and teachers.
 They perform comprehensive research on an assigned topic, educate their younger peers about a particular culture, country, or people, and strengthen their executive functioning for high school and beyond.

-Through the Intermediate School Craft Fair, students engage with global nonprofits to gain a more comprehensive understanding of global issues and the collaboration and funding necessary to tackle them.
-Students leave this experience with a drive to bring practical solutions to the complex challenges faced by people all around the world.
+Designed for students in grades 3-5, Project 345 is a gateway to social entrepreneurship that blends elements of global citizenship, business management and financial literacy.
+By engaging with global nonprofits, students are able to gain a more comprehensive understanding of global issues and the collaboration and funding necessary to tackle them.
+Students leave this experience with an understanding of what it takes to start their own business and a drive to bring practical solutions to the complex challenges faced by people all around the world.

 Sixth Grade Class Trip